alac/alac.github.io/_posts/2015-5-23-source-control-gitting-started.md

 * `git log refA...refB`.

+   Show the log of differences commits in refB but not refA.

+* `git log refA...refB`.

-   Show the log of differences between two branches.
+   Show the log of differences between two branches (symmetric distance).

+* `git rev-list refA..refB | xargs -n 1 git show --quiet --format=oneline -n 1 > changes.txt `

+   Dump the commits and commit messages that are in refB but not refA.

 * `git log --pretty=format:"%h - %an : %s"`.